How I built Fluxer, a Discord-like chat app

 Because running a real-time chat app costs real money, and so does maintaining the open source version people can run themselves.
 Compute, storage, bandwidth, monitoring, safety tooling, payment processing, support, and people's time all have to be paid for somehow.

-The real question is who the app has to answer to.
+The question is who the app has to answer to.
 Venture capital can make an app look free for a while, but it usually comes with pressure to grow faster, extract more, and eventually answer to investors before users.

 Is Fluxer free and open source?